 You may want to contest your claim if you feel your benefits are too low, if the insurance company has denied you benefits, or if the insurance company is not paying your medical bills as they should.
 There are specific forms that you need to fill out, and you will go through an agency-based process to get your contested claim started.
 Some contested cases will go to a hearing before an administrative law judge, but many claims can be resolved long before this happens.

 A Massachusetts workers’ compensation lawyer can help you through the contested claims process.
 You don’t have to go through it alone and unsure.
-Contact Jim Glaser Law today.
+Contact Jim Glaser Law today at 781-689-2277 or fill out our online form to request a free case evaluation.